nemozny/argonone-debian-64/README.md

 For some reason none of the existing Argon One fan control scripts worked on a 64-bit OS.
 The reasons are beyond my comprehension, but I managed to troubleshoot the problem down to I2C.
 This guide is based on the Debian 64-bit OS, because I am familiar with Debian since Woody.
 But I assume the following might be applicable to Raspberry OS 64-bit as well, since it appears to be also Debian.

-Don't ask me any details about Raspberry Pi, I bought my first this week (I am writing this).
+Don't ask me any details about Raspberry Pi, I bought my first RPI this week (I am writing this on 2023/7).
 I had some fun with Arduino and Particle Photon a long time ago, though.
 &nbsp;